EVERYDAY PARENTING PSYCHOLOGY, PLLC

 Behavioral & Emotional Regulation

 Children struggling with aggression, defiance, tantrums, or difficulty managing big emotions benefit from our behavioral intervention services.
+For toddlers, this often begins with play-based therapeutic techniques designed for their developmental stage, such as using sensory activities, symbolic play, and guided interaction to help very young children begin to identify and express emotions before they have the verbal skills to do so.
 Using Collaborative and Proactive Solutions alongside evidence-based coping skills training, we help children identify triggers, understand their emotional responses, and develop healthier ways of expressing their needs.
 Our approach focuses on teaching practical regulation strategies that children can use independently, reducing behavioral incidents while building emotional intelligence and self-control.
+If your child is experiencing frequent tantrums or meltdowns, our specialized tantrum and meltdown support program provides targeted strategies for de-escalation and prevention.

 Anxiety & Depression Treatment